 Billy Lynn's Long Halftime Walk - Ben Fountain

 Made famous by a brief firefight filmed by Fox News, Billy Lynn and the rest of Bravo Squad are pulled out of Iraq and sent on a national morale-raising tour.
 From the White House to small-town Chambers of Commerce, they are surrounded by people wanting to express their gratitude and make money out of their story.
 On the last day of the tour Billy and his surviving comrades wander around Cowboy Stadium before becoming a sidelight in the halftime show.
 Overwhelmed by the death of one friend and severe wounding of another, Billy looks at his country in a new, more mature way and makes a fateful decision.
 Caution: Billy and his friends have come straight from combat, so their language and attitudes are rough.
-(307 pages)
+Here's what Andrew thought at Blogging for a Good Book (307 pages; 12 copies, plus 1 large print and audiobook)

 Blue Water - A. Manette Ansay